smach/Workshop201808/README.md

 * intro2.R
 * primary_analysis.R

 I've got 2 additional files in there in the unlikely event there's still time left to do more.
-Those are

 * flight_delays.R
-* salaries.R
+* salaries.R (from an earlier NICAR session that I updated with NY data instead of Chicago data)

 You may want to play with those on your own time if (as I expect) we don't have time to go over them at the workshop.